TuomasSimula/vimrc/readme.md

 ## my .vimrc

 My .vimrc vim configuration file with some added bash scripts to automatise version control.
-Run setup.sh to correctly link the vimrc file and setup automatic update on reboot.
+Setup.sh sets everything up, update-vimrc.sh runs automatically on login to update the vimrc and push-to-git.sh runs when vimrc is edited to (optionally) push changes to git